adititan/adititan.github.io/_pages/about.md

 Recent News
 ---
-- **01/07/2023:** Moved to Chicago.
-I've NOT taken a better decision in my life.
+- **01/07/2023:** Moved to Chicago, officially a big city girl now.
 - **13/05/2023:** Graduated with a Masters.
 A little too late, a little too early.
 - **31/12/2023:** Lost 22 pounds, but only got 900 back.
 I finally understand what this body positivity is all about.
+- **15/08/2022:** Rented an apartment of my own.
+Never felt more adult in life.
 - **01/07/2022:** Started a 1000$ bet with my brother to lose 22 pounds in 6 months.
 And the craziness begins.
 - **16/08/2021:** Moved to US with 3 bags and a lot of skepticism.
 - **13/08/2021:** Left a well-paying job.
 I am not bragging, just really sad.